 Orchard Oriole (First Year Male)

 Considering that there were only two duck species (Mallard and Wood Duck) and a single shorebird species (Greater Yellowlegs), I was very pleased to get more than 50 species for the day.
 But mostly it had been a great visit with Ned.
 He has birded the refuge for decades and finds it especially fulfilling after having lost his wife not long ago.
 He was full of stories and knew the Refuge and the birds well.
 He was great company and reinforces how intersecting with local folks is such an important and rewarding part of this experience.

 And that gets us back to Gregg Gorton.
 A recently retired physician, Gregg was simply wonderful.
 I had met other birders in the area before meeting him and they all told me how expert he was especially with bird songs and calls.
 Dead on.
 Like my friend Frank Caruso back home and Mike Resch who I birded with earlier on this trip in Connecticut and Rhode Island, Gregg had both fantastic hearing and a processor that knew every song, call and chip note.
 Since this is my greatest weakness, I could not have had better company.
 And there were great birders and great people in our group.
 Gregg had told the group of my 50 state quest and they were all supportive and helpful and friendly.
 It was a great team and we had great birds.
-Many were the same as with Ned or on my own the day before, although some of those were missed this day.
+Many species were the same as with Ned or on my own the day before, although some of those were missed this day.
 However, there were many new ones as well including 5 new raptors: Red Tailed, Red Shouldered and Cooper’s Hawks.
 Peregrine Falcon and Bald Eagle.
 I also added two new warblers, Chestnut Sided and Black Throated Green although I missed two seen by others in the group, Canada and Bay Breasted Warblers.